httpwg/http-extensions/draft-ietf-httpbis-priority.md

-Non-incremental responses of the same urgency SHOULD be served by prioritizing bandwidth allocation in ascending order of the stream ID, which corresponds to the order in which clients make requests. requests.
+Non-incremental responses of the same urgency SHOULD be served by prioritizing bandwidth allocation in ascending order of the stream ID, which corresponds to the order in which clients make requests.
 Doing so ensures that clients can use request ordering to influence response order.

 Incremental responses of the same urgency SHOULD be served by sharing bandwidth amongst them.
 Incremental resources are used as parts, or chunks, of the